rtm-rs/rtm-rs.github.io/source/content/docs/http/introduction.md

 +++

-ROM provides an abstract `HTTP` adapter that you can use to build HTTP client libraries.
+RTM provides an abstract `HTTP` adapter that you can use to build HTTP client libraries.
 It provides powerful core features that work out-of-the-box.
 You have access to relation schemas, custom attribute types, aliasing, auto-mapping to structs, using custom struct namespaces and more.

 Requests and responses can be handled by the built-in handlers, or you can register your own.